boymalloy/python-flask-d3-family-tree/README.md

 # Family tree visualisation

-This is a simple pythin app which takes a csv of family tree data and turns it into a D3 data visualisation
+This is a simple python app which takes a csv of family tree data and turns it into a D3 data visualisation

 I built this app to learn:
 * Pythin